Bruno Klopfer: Career

-He was awarded a Ph.D. from the University of Munich in 1923.
+He was awarded a Ph.D. from the Ludwig-Maximilians-Universität München in 1923.

 Klopfer, a Jew, left Germany in 1933; and on his way to the US, spent a year in Switzerland where he studied with Carl Jung at the Zurich Psychotechnic Institute (this was where he first encountered the Rorschach test).

 His first job in the USA was at Columbia University where he conducted research with the famous anthropologist Franz Boas.

 He was founding editor of the Rorschach Research Exchange and Journal of Projective Techniques in 1936.
-This Journal became the "Journal of Projective Techniques" in 1950, The Journal of Projective Techniques & Personality Assessment in 1963, and eventually became the Journal of Personality Assessment in 1971.
+This journal became the "Journal of Projective Techniques" in 1950, The Journal of Projective Techniques & Personality Assessment in 1963, and eventually became the Journal of Personality Assessment in 1971.

-He was the Director of the Rorschach Institute from 1939 to 1947, and was the President of the Society of Projective Techniques from 1947 until his death in 1971.
+He was the director of the Rorschach Institute from 1939 to 1947, and was the president of the Society of Projective Techniques from 1947 until his death in 1971.

-In 1947, he was appointed Clinical Professor of Psychology at the University of California at Los Angeles.
+In 1947, he was appointed clinical professor of psychology at the University of California at Los Angeles.
 He remained at UCLA until he retired in 1963.